alexbiship/python-ipset/README.md

  ```bash
 python3 main.py init
  ```
+-   Run `reset-ipset` command to clean up local server's ipset rules(Not for other servers)
+-   Run `reset-servers` command to clean up all ipsets and iptable rules in all servers

 -   Add two cron jobs.
 One is for syncing mysql db and set proper ipset, other one is to deploy ipset rules to all servers
  ```bash
 crontab -e